 - DCPs can be made from films in rec.709 or P3 color space.
-Not Rec.2020 or other wide gamuts, a film in Rec.2020 have to be converted to Rec.709 or P3 before making the DCP.
+Not Rec.2020 or similar color spaces, a film in Rec.2020 have to be converted to Rec.709 or P3 before making the DCP.

 - Deliver the film with a 5.1 soundtrack.
 2 channel stereo is not used in cinemas.
 I wrote a post about converting stereo to 5.1 here.

 - If you want to deliver a DCP with a 7.1 soundtrack, deliver a 5.1 DCP with a supplemental pack/Version File that adds a 7.1 soundtrack.
 I wrote a post about it here.